haru3613/getting-started-solution-template/README.md

 **Synchronize with Exosense**

 If you want to start to make operations with exosense, you should start parsing your data (which is a hex in `mod.data` of your message structure).
-  1. change *uplink_by_ports* logic from `vendor/c2c/transform`, adapt your logic depending port values, and how you want to parse your data.
+  1. Configure `vendore/configIO`.
+You need to create generic *channels* required by Exosense, to map with port values from your device uplinks.
+It is just a global and generalized file and further (Exosense) you should be able to customize it for each device.
-  1. Configure also `vendore/configIO`.
-You need to create generic *channels* required by Exosense.
-It is just a global and generalized file and in further (Exosense) you should be able to customize it for each device.
+  1. De-comment all from `vendor/c2c/transform`.
+Change *uplink_decoding* to adapt your logic depending channels values, and how you want to parse your data.

 Now you should have a **data_in** resource filled, that will enable you to receive data in Exosense.